Quantization of Hitchin integrable system via positive characteristic: Notations and statement of the main result

 \section{Notations and statement of the main result}

-We mostly work over a field $k$ of characteristic different from 2, we fix a complete curve $C$ over $k$.
+We mostly work over a field $k$ of characteristic different from 2, we fix a complete smooth geometrically connected curve $C$ over $k$ of genus at least 2.
 Let $G=GL_n$, $\Bun$ will denote the moduli stack of rank $n$ vector bundles over $C$; let $\Bun^d$ denote the component of parametrizing bundles of degree $d$.

 Recall the stack $\uBun$ with a map $\Bun\to \uBun$ which is a $\Gm$-gerbe, \cite[\S 4.6]{BB}.
 The categories of coherent sheaves and $\D$-modules on $\uBun$ and $\Bun$ are closely related, while $\uBun$ has the advantage of being {\em good} in the sense of \cite{BD}; we let $\uBun^d \subset \uBun$ be the image of $\Bun^d$.